Welcome

 Sifu Ian John McDonough

 Sifu Ian John McDonough is the founder and head instructor at Chinese Combat.
-Since the club's beginnings, he has helped students grow in Learning Wing Chun, martial arts, confidence, well-being and has always seen the club's students/members as friends.
+Since the club's beginnings, he has helped students grow in Learning Wing Chun, martial arts, confidence, and well-being and has always seen the club's students/members as friends.

 Sifu Ian and Master Tong Liu